ChrisNeedham200/loadimpact-docs/jekyll/_v4/core-concepts/performance-alerts-smart-results.md

 ### Not Enough Training Data

-This alert is raised because our Smart Results performance alert algorithms need at least 100 complete VU iterations of training data plus an additional 15 seconds to produce meaningful output.
+This alert is raised because our Smart Results algorithms need at least 100 complete VU iterations of training data plus an additional 15 seconds to produce meaningful output.
 Your test did not complete the 100 VU iterations necessary for the training data.
-We recommend increasing the test duration to get the full benefits of performance alerts
+We recommend increasing the test duration to get the full benefits of performance alerts.

 Sample result: <a href="https://app.loadimpact.com/k6/anonymous/1026ecd031c0481eaaed1bb4312f2509" target="_blank">Not enough training data</a>